FES-524/example-labs/README.md

 ```

 There are many other options you can add to your YAML, but these are the
 basics.
-Some others that I use quite often are `toc: "true"` to add a
+Some others that I use quite often are `toc: true` to add a
-table of contents and `urlcolor: "cyan"` to differentiate hyperlinks by
+table of contents and `urlcolor: cyan` to differentiate hyperlinks by
 coloring them light blue.
+You can also use `output: pdf_document`, which
+I can view in GitHub Classroom, but you will need a TeX installation for
+that to work.

 You can now complete your writeup in between “chunks” of code (see the
-`README.Rmd`).
+`README.Rmd` and `example_lab_report.Rmd`).

 # 1 Examples

 Below are a bunch of examples of things you can add to your report.
 The
-code for creating them can be found in `README.md`.
+code for creating them can be found in `README.Rmd`.

 ## 1.1 Plots